 Jürgen: But having children is also the most important experience in life, so it balances out in the end.
-Your whole world just suddenly revolves around this new, little person, and if you also have a job, it just sucks away so much of your strength and energy.
+Your whole world just suddenly revolves around this new, little person, and if you also have a job it just sucks away so much of your strength and energy.
 Well, something's gotta give.
 That's how it was back then, at least.

-VICE Mexico staff writer Diego Urdaneta interviewed his parents, Alfredo (55) and Tibisay (54).
+VICE Mexico Staff Writer Diego Urdaneta interviewed his parents Alfredo (55) and Tibisay (54).

 VICE: How has your sex life changed over the years?

-Do you ever fantasize about other people?
+Do you ever fantasise about other people?

 Alfredo: I think it's quite common to imagine what sex would be like with someone else.
 That's not a big deal, but it becomes bad if you try to turn the fantasy into a reality and end up cheating on your partner.
-When you want to be an example to your children, everything changes, and you realize it's much more important to keep your family together rather than satisfying some fleeting desire.
+When you want to be an example to your children, everything changes and you realise it's much more important to keep your family together rather than satisfying some fleeting desire.

 What do you miss most about your sex life?

 Tibisay: Our younger bodies, haha!
 When we were younger we were more dependant on our sex life, but that's not so much the case anymore.
 There are times when we don't speak much to each other – as you well know – and we sleep in separate rooms.
 Over the course of a 30 year relationship so many things happen to you that change your life as a couple in some way.